Toni998/LiveOddService/README.md

 4. Get a summary of matches in progress ordered by their total score.
 The matches with the same total sc

-Architecure :
+Architecure : <br />
-FootballMatch - class representing a football match containg informations about football match and funtions for retriving data for selected match
+FootballMatch - class representing a football match containg informations about football match and funtions for retriving data for selected match<br />
-LiveScoreboard - Simulation of scoreboard for live football matches which is responsible for processing data about football match for starting, updating, finish football match.
+LiveScoreboard - Simulation of scoreboard for live football matches which is responsible for processing data about football match for starting, updating, finish football match.<br />
 LiveOddServiceTest - class where all tests are implemented.
-Applicatipn is implemented in TDD design.
+Applicatipn is implemented in TDD design.<br />
-Main - main program where the football matches are defined and applied sorting for getting summary as in the example above.
+Main - main program where the football matches are defined and applied sorting for getting summary as in the example above.<br />
-SummaryFactory - class used for DI container
+SummaryFactory - class used for DI container<br />

 Testing is done with Junit5 framework